 James A. Smith

-Janice joined the County in 2015 as Deputy Director of the Business Strategic Services Division (BSS) within the Department of Information Technology Services.
-As Deputy Director of BSS, Janice oversees the project management office and business strategy team.
-Janice has a master’s degree in computer science from Clark Atlanta University.
-Prior to her work with Gwinnett County, Janice served in business consulting and management roles for over 25 years with various private sector companies.
+Janice joined the Department of Information Technology Services in 2015.
+As Deputy Director of the Project Management Division, Janice works to ensure consistent project delivery success.
+Janice has a master’s degree in Computer Science from Clark Atlanta University.
+Prior to her work with Gwinnett County, Janice served in business consulting and management for over 25 years with various private sector companies.